Tube estimates for diffusion processes under a weak H\"ormander condition: Malliavin calculus and density estimates

-When $U=1$, i.e. the localisation is "trivial", we omit it in the notation.
-We also write $n_{F,U}(k,p)$ for $n_{F,0,U}(k,p)$.
-Since we are differentiating with respect to a Brownian Motion, as a direct consequence of Meyer's inequality (see for instance \cite{Nualart:06}), we have \be{meyer} n_{F,G,U}(k,p) \leq 1+\|F\|_{k+2,p}+\|G\|_{k+2,p}. \ee Also notice that
+We also write $n_{F,U}(p)$ for $n_{F,0,U}(p)$.
+Moreover, in all the above notations, when $U=1$, i.e. the localization is ``trivial", we omit it in the notation.
+Remark that notations $n_{F,U}$ and $n_{F,G}$, although similar, denote different things.
+Since we are differentiating with respect to a Brownian Motion, as a direct consequence of Meyer's inequality (see for instance \cite{Nualart:06}), we have